The Bankrate promise

 Overdraft fees are becoming less of a headache for many bank customers, as more and more banks move to reduce or eliminate such fees.
-The trend comes at a time of increased pressure from federal regulators and consumer advocates to curb overdraft fees, which recently averaged more than $33 each instance, according to a 2021 Bankrate survey.
+The trend comes at a time of increased pressure from federal regulators and consumer advocates to curb overdraft fees, which recently averaged more than $29 each instance, according to Bankrate’s most recent checking account and ATM fee survey.

 Alliant Credit Union

-Alliant Credit Union stopped charging overdraft and NSF fees in 2021.
-Members can opt in to its Courtesy Pay program, which may cover transactions that would otherwise not have cleared due to insufficient funds.
+Alliant Credit Union stopped charging overdraft and nonsufficient funds (NSF) fees in 2021.
+Members who have accounts in good standing may qualify for the Courtesy Pay program, under which the credit union may cover checks or ACH electronic transactions that otherwise would have not cleared due to insufficient funds.

 Ally Bank eliminated overdraft fees during the COVID-19 pandemic in 2020.
 The online bank subsequently made the change permanent.
-In cases when a transaction is made that overdraws an account, the bank may cover the overdraft up to $250 — at the bank’s discretion — or decline the transaction.
-No fee is charged in either scenario.
+In cases where a transaction is declined that would otherwise overdraw the account, the bank does not charge a fee.

 Bank of America